 Memorial Mass Order of Service

 Listed here is an overview of the Order of Service for a Memorial Mass.
-You'll find what to expect, who takes part, including the Priest, and what happens.
+You'll find out what to expect, who takes part, including the Priest, and what happens.
 You may find differences from parish to parish, but they generally use the following outline for the service.

 Part I: Introductory Rites